Thinking of staying on in education or training? Financial support is available. Read on to find out more.

-In addition to the information on the previous page, your parents or carers will still be able to carry on receiving child benefit (if they are eligible) www.gov.uk/child-benefit.
-Helpline 0300 200 3100
+In addition to the information on the previous page, if you are continuing your studies or are on an approved traineeship, your parents or carers will still be able to carry on receiving child benefit (if they are eligible) www.gov.uk/child-benefit Helpline 0300 200 3100.

 They will also still get child tax credits and any other dependants’ benefits they may receive for you.
 Check out the HMRC site on www.hmrc.gov.uk to find out more information on both child benefit and tax credits.
-For the tax credits helpline call 0345 300 3900.
+For tax credits help call 0345 300 3900.